dustmodebros/HAB-code/README.md

 The flight computer software is developed using the Arduino system's modified C++.
 It is responsible for:

-- Collecting data from sensors
+- Collecting data from sensors (Temperature, pressure, altitude, location etc.)
 - Formatting and transmitting data via RTTY-50
 - Logging data for post-flight analysis

 ## Base Station

 After the flight computer transmitted its data, I used a Software Defined Radio (SDR) to decode the radio transmissions to keep track of the flight computer's GPS co-ordinates.
-The data flow was as follows:
+The data flow is as follows:

-- Flight computer transmits
+1. Flight computer transmits recorded data via radio broadcast
-For recieving the transmitted data, we used a Yagi antenna, and a Yaesu FT 790-r Transciever to decode it For decoding the recieved data, we used [Fldigi](http://www.w1hkj.com/index.html).
-Fldigi is a
+2. Directional yagi antenna recieves radio waves
+3. Radio waves are decoded to an audio signal using a Yaesu FT 790-r Transciever[^1]
+4. Audio signal passed to a laptop's sound card
+5. Fldigi[^2] is used to decode the RTTY signal from the soundcard
+6. Fldigi outputs the decoded characters to the screen

+[^1] Amateur UHF radio transceiver.
+Recommended by HAB experts, as it is (relatively) cheap compared to other transcievers.
+[^2] [Fldigi](http://www.w1hkj.com/index.html) is a piece of software that allows the user to use their computer's soundcard as a two-way data modem.
+It is able to interpret various

 ## Images

 tbd

-## Results
+## Results and Analysis

 During the test flight, the balloon successfully transmitted data up to its maximum altitude.
-However, we encountered issues with the altimeter ; Time constraints prevented me from integrating the onboard GoPro cameras with the data transmission system
+However, we encountered issues with the altimeter only being rated for a third of the height we wanted to send it to. ; Time constraints prevented me from integrating the onboard GoPro cameras with the data transmission system

 ## License